Ingwie/OpenAVRc_Hw/Bluetooth_Replacement/Software/OTA_Upload.md

   - select the board **esp32/ESP32 C3 Dev Module**.
   - use settings that follow.
   ![pic](https://github.com/Ingwie/OpenAVRc_Hw/blob/V3/Bluetooth_Replacement/Software/compilation_settings.png)
-6. Compile and upload the sketch.
+6. Use **Export compiled binaries** and save the .ino.bin found into the \build\esp32.esp32.esp32c3 folder.

-With the 1.8c version and more, It's possible to use an [OTA upload mode]().
+7. After modifying the OTA_Upload.txt file with your PC's IP address, the IP address of the ESP32 to be updated, and the OTA password (which is "oavrc" by default), rename the OTA_Upload.txt file to .bat and drag and drop the .ino.bin file onto the OTA_Upload.bat file.

 ## Follow instructions
 [How to Use](../HowToUseTraining.md)